Misterblue/misterblue.github.io/programming/herbal/index.md

 latency between the simulated world and the view being presented.
 This is the main job of the space servers that connect to Basil.

-The space server is where most of the adaption and conversion happens between some virtual world server.
 The space server is the adaptor between, for instance, a [OpenSimulator] based region and Basil.
 This has to include format conversion and event passing.